dpalay/RaiderBot/README.md

 #### Install dependencies
 It's time to get some things put in!
 1. run `npm install` in the directory with the files.
-  * This will install all of the node dependencies for Raiderbot locally.
+  * This will install all of the dependencies for Raiderbot locally.
 Raiderbot uses several other libraries
-2. run ` pip3 install -r requirements.txt` in the directory with the files.

 #### Create a bot
 Head on over to [Discord's Bot creation page](https://discordapp.com/developers/applications/me) and make yourself a shiny new bot!
 For now, I suggest 1 bot per Discord server ("Guild", in Discord speak)